Azure/azure-sdk-for-js/sdk/keyvault/TROUBLESHOOTING.md

    - [Access policies](https://docs.microsoft.com/azure/key-vault/general/assign-access-policy) (Key Vault)
    - [Role-Based Access Control (RBAC)](https://docs.microsoft.com/azure/key-vault/general/rbac-guide) (Key Vault and Managed HSM)
 2. If the appropriate permissions are assigned to your application or user, make sure you are authenticating as that user.
-   - If using the [DefaultAzureCredential] a different credential might've been used than one you expected.
-[Enable logging](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/README.md#logging) and you will see which credential the [DefaultAzureCredential] used as shown below, and why previously-attempted credentials were rejected.
+   - Are you using [DefaultAzureCredential]?
+If so, ensure that it is selecting the correct underlying credential type.
+[Enable logging](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/README.md#logging) to see which credential type was used.

 ### Other Authentication Errors

-See the [`@azure/identity` troubleshooting guide] for general guidance on authentication errors.
+See the [`@azure/identity` troubleshooting guide][identity-troubleshooting-guide] for general guidance on authentication errors.

 #### Multi-tenant Authentication Issues